Amithkumarchi/Match/README.md

 Endpoints

-Health Check application just give slash after portnumber in your local
+For Health Check of the  application, just give slash after portnumber in your local

 eg: localhost:8080/